MalayNagda/ROS_Gazebo/README.md

 #### Process explanation

-A world file provided by Professor (with turtlebot3 and a human model) is launched along with the map created earlier.
+A world file provided by Professor Duo (with turtlebot3 and a human model) is launched along with the map created earlier.
 The task is for the turtlebot3 to detect and track the human using the camera attached previously on turtlebot3.
 In order to do so, firstly, a node is created which subscribes to the image topic of the turtlebot3 camera.
 But ROS produces image messages of the form ‘sensor_msgs/Image’ which are not compatible with OpenCV.
 The cv_bridge package helps in converting the ROS image messages to OpenCV image representation which can used for perception.

 The image converted by ‘cv_bridge’ is used to detect and track the person model if present in the image.
 The algorithm here used for object detection is YOLOv2.
 The YOLOv2 weights were downloaded from https://pjreddie.com/media/files/yolov2.weights.
 Darkflow framework (https://github.com/thtrieu/darkflow) is used for executing YOLOv2 which is a Tensorflow version of Darknet.
 Once the image taken from the turtlebot3 camera is converted to the required form using cv_bridge, it is then passed into tfnet.return_predict() in the form of a numpy array which returns what kind of object is detected by the turtlebot.